 Main skills of a project manager

 First, a project manager is responsible for successful, on-time, and on-budget project completion.
-The core task of a project manager is to control the progress of a business project— be it a marketing campaign, app development, building construction, or the new product launching.
-The project manager manages each phase of its development and performs numerous tasks towards project success.
+The core task of a project manager is to control the progress of a business project— be it a marketing campaign, app development, building construction, or a new product launching.
+The project manager manages each phase of its development and performs numerous tasks toward project success.

 For excellent project management, the project manager needs to:

 - define the scope and evaluate primary resources (teams, workers, tools, and costs)